Our friends brought their best tacos and margaritas game (and their appetites) to this tasty, summertime cook-off!

 - A rich guacamole made with diced tomatoes

-They were a perfect accompaniment to — the margaritas.
+With plenty of salty tortilla chips for dipping, they were a perfect accompaniment to — the margaritas.

-The Margaritas
+The margaritas

-We enjoyed three kinds of margaritas that day.
-They were all delicious and welcome on a hot summer day, and each with a distinct flavor.
-Rebecca brought classic margaritas: lime juice, Cointreau, tequila and salt, served over ice.
-They were made all the more tantalizing by the wait, as we eagerly watched their assembly (by Rob, who by offering to make our drinks was then forced to wait to enjoy his own!)
+Rebecca brought classic margaritas made with lime juice, Cointreau, tequila, and salt, served on the rocks.
+They were made all the more tantalizing by the wait, as we eagerly watched their assembly.
+(Done by Rob, who by offering to make our drinks was then forced to wait to enjoy his own!)

-The summery breeze and bright sunshine made a perfect backdrop for these sweet-tangy drinks.
 We never did get around to voting on the margaritas, but after we had them we realized that we were all really, freaking hungry for tacos.

 The Tacos

-My entry in the taco-off was a brisket taco, made from a hefty beef brisket fresh off the smoker.
-The brisket spent the previous night bathing in a Spicy Wet Rub that I whipped up, made of sautéed onions, garlic, Urfa pepper flakes and apple cider vinegar.
+The brisket spent the previous night bathing in a Spicy Wet Rub that I whipped up, made of sautéed onions, garlic, Urfa pepper flakes, and apple cider vinegar.

 Because I have a Kamado-style ceramic smoker that holds heat so well, the 6-pound brisket was done in about 4-½ hours.
-The finished brisket was smoky, had that desirable pink smoke ring, and plenty of the heat from the wet rub.
+The finished brisket was smoky, had that desirable pink smoke ring, and plenty of heat from the wet rub.

 I chopped the brisket and piled it into hand-shaped corn tortilla taco shells that I seasoned with adobo before crisping them in the oven.
 The tacos were then topped with sautéed onions, queso sauce, and cilantro.